 Teacher or TA dealing with behaviour talk to the child at the time, or after the incident but when the child is ready to listen and engage.
+All staff to use the restorative debrief booklet.

 Staff Teams must work together to manage behaviour in their classes: Teacher or TA may have to take a child out of class for a period of time, for distraction, conversation or to work elsewhere.